OFS/ofs-platform-afu-bbb/plat_if_develop/ofs_plat_if/src/rtl/base_ifcs/README.md

 ## Port Naming ##

-Ports are typically named for the direction of the endpoint to which they connect, e.g.: "to_master" and "to_slave".
-This seems unnecessarily complicated for simple cases such as a master connected directly to a slave.
+Ports are typically named for the direction of the endpoint to which they connect, e.g.: "to_source" and "to_sink".
+This seems unnecessarily complicated for simple cases such as a source connected directly to a sink.
 Consider, however, the naming of ports inside a shim that has two
-ports: one in the direction of the master and one in the direction of the slave.
-The shim's "slave" port would be on the master side and the shim's "master" port would be on the slave side.
-With "to_" naming, a shim's "to_master" connects to the master.
-The endpoints are also consistent: the master's outgoing port is named "to_slave" and the slave's outgoing port is named "to_master".
+ports: one in the direction of the source and one in the direction of the sink.
+The shim's "sink" port would be on the source side and the shim's "source" port would be on the sink side.
+With "to_" naming, a shim's "to_source" connects to the source.
+The endpoints are also consistent: the source's outgoing port is named "to_sink" and the sink's outgoing port is named "to_source".